Homemade Concord Grape Juice is a delicious, antioxidant-rich beverage.

 Last weekend I went grape and apple picking with my family.
 On one hand I really wanted to bring my camera (the thought of gorgeous shots of grape vines and apple trees silhouetted against a bright blue sky studded with puffy white clouds and golden-hued trees in the distance is enough to make any foodie’s heart flutter).
 But on the other hand, for once I just wanted to enjoy an outing without photographing it.
 In the end I decided to not even take my camera out the door with me…and I felt free as a bird!
 Maybe I’ll get some vineyard and orchard shots next year.

 A glass of this stuff is the perfect way to start the day, since Concord grape juice is thought to have a multitude of health benefits, such as reducing the risk of cancer and improving cardiovascular function (by doing things like increasing the body’s level of HDL (good) cholesterol and lowering blood pressure).
 (If interested, you can read more about the health benefits of Concord grape juice The World’s Healthiest Foods or Health Ambition.)
 That’s reason enough for me.
-Bottoms up, my friends.
+Bottoms up, friends.

-4 lbs Concord grapes (weighed after you remove the stems)*
+- 4 lbs Concord grapes (weighed after you remove the stems; see Note)

 - Put the grapes in a heavy-bottomed, lidded 5-quart pot and mash them with a potato masher.
 Cover the pot, bring to a boil over medium heat, and then turn heat down slightly and simmer 10 minutes.